RaceOsuna/whats-for-dinner/README.md

 # What's for Dinner?

 ### Abstract:
 This web application allows the user to pick between 4 options.
 A side dish, main dish, dessert or an entire meal.
 Depending on which option they select a random suggestion will be returned.
-If no option is selected an alert will be givennto "Please Select an Option".
+If no option is selected an alert will be given to "Please Select an Option".

 ### Installation Instructions:
 Clone the repository.